-For more information, refer to Overview of Azure Arc for servers agent.
+For more information, see Overview of Azure Arc enabled servers agent.

 You can perform automated agent installation by running a template script that you download from the Azure portal.
 This script automates the download and installation of both agents.

 This method requires that you have administrator permissions on the machine to install and configure the agent.
-You can use the root account on Linux, or on Windows, you can join the local administrators group.
+You can use the root account on Linux, or on Windows, you can use an account that is a member of the local administrators group.

 Connect machines at scale using a service principal